Old Ordnance Survey Maps of County Durham

 • Here are the details of maps for Stanley:

-This very detailed map of Stanley is double-sided for maximum coverage.
-The main map covers the centre and north of the town and extends northward to Shield Row, Kiphill and South Causey, eastward to East Stanley.
-The NER Annfield Plain Branch (now part of the C2C cycleway) runs through the map, with Shieldrow station.
-Tanfield Lea colliery is in the NW corner.
-Other collieries are West Shieldrow colliery (Margaret Pit) with wagonway; Beamish Colliery (Mary and Ann pits).
-Other features include Joicey's Square, St Andrew's church, Victoria Theatre, Shieldrow Hall, quarries.
+The 1895 version is double-sided for maximum coverage.
 On the reverse we include a section of adjacent sheet 12.10 extending coverage south to include the rest of Front Street, and down South Moor Lane, including Poplar Street.
 Features include South Moor Colliery (Old and New Louisa Pits), with Hedley Tramway; West Stanley Colliery; Stanley Hall, NER Pontop & South Shields Branch.

 The map links up with Sheets 12.02 East Tanfield to the north, 12.07 No Place to the east, 12.09 Annfield Plain to the east and 19.02 Burnhope to the south.